-- 1. A. Name of company, which company had the widest range in its share price over the 52 week period? - B. Having calculated the range in price over the 52-week period for each company in Table A, which change is the greatest, as a percentage of the last sale price on 21 January 2015 - 2.
+- 1. Name the company that had the widest range in its share price over the 52 week period? - 2.
 The price the share was sold for in the last sale of the day.
 What was the last sale or closing price for Suncorp shares? - 3.
 The amount by which the last sale price is up or down on the previous day's close.
 This is expressed as cents per share.
 What was the move, in cents, in the price of Tassal shares from the previous day's trading? - 4.
 Turnover or volume refers to the number of shares traded (bought and sold) that week.
-Which was the most actively traded share from the table on 21 January 2015? - 5.
+Which was the most actively traded share from the table on 31 December 2019? - 5.
 The Dividend Yield is calculated by dividing the dividend per share by the current share price.